ungive/discord-music-presence/documentation/troubleshooting.md

 # Edge Cases

-## Use your default shell

-For users on Windows that use default shells, you must use Windows File Explorer (explorer.exe) for your music player to be detected.
-This is a requirement for the SMTC API.
-How to revert your shell will depend from program to program.

-Users of the following programs will need to revert their changes:
-- Explorer7

-If you do not know how to do this, see the support channels of the program, ask their GitHub page (if they have one), or reach out to our [Discord server](https://discord-invite.musicpresence.app) if there are no support servers.
-If this did not help, keep reading.

 ## Custom ISO installs may interfere
 For users on Windows, some custom ISOs may interfere with Music Presence by making irreversible and other changes to the OS that disable or completely break SMTC.
 Support on these versions may not receive support officially as they make changes that interfere with SMTC.
 This mainly affects optimization scripts that remove core Windows elements such as Atlas OS, ReviOS, Ghost Spectre, and some other projects that modify Windows components.
 While some operating systems mods such as Tiny11 may have SMTC, they may not be officiall supported.

 Instructions on how to restore SMTC will vary between mod to mod.
 For some mods, you may not be able to restore SMTC, and will need to reinstall an official Windows version.
 Some mods, such as Reunion7, will not be affected.
 If you are unsure if your mod supports SMTC, try pausing your music with your keyboard, if you have a pause button.
 You may also reach out to our [Discord server](https://discord-invite.musicpresence.app) for support.

 If you are not using a custom ISO, or your windows install supports SMTC, keep reading.

+## Use your default shell

+For users on Windows that use default shells, you must use Windows File Explorer (explorer.exe) for your music player to be detected.
+This is a requirement for the SMTC API.
+How to revert your shell will depend from program to program.
+In most cases, simply uninstalling the shell replacement from Control Panel or Settings App works.
+Only Explorer7 is known to be affected.

+If you do not know how to do this, see the support channels of the program, ask their GitHub page (if they have one), or reach out to our [Discord server](https://discord-invite.musicpresence.app) if there are no support servers.

+If this did not help, keep reading.

 # If your media player is still not detected